 Like a House on Fire

-Taking ordinary lives and dissecting their ironies, injustices, and pleasures, this collection possesses a humane eye and wry sense of humor.
-A young woman working as a maid in a hospital helps an elderly patient defy doctor's orders; a jilted lover manages to misinterpret her ex's new life; and a son accompanies his mother on a journey to scatter his father's remains, while lifelong resentments simmer in the background.
-This poignant compilation of short stories finds the beauty and tragedy in illness and mortality, life and love.
+From prize-winning short-story writer Cate Kennedy comes a new collection to rival her highly acclaimed Dark Roots.
+In Like a House on Fire, Kennedy once again takes ordinary lives and dissects their ironies, injustices and pleasures with her humane eye and wry sense of humour.
+In 'Laminex and Mirrors', a young woman working as a cleaner in a hospital helps an elderly patient defy doctor's orders.
+In 'Cross-Country', a jilted lover manages to misinterpret her ex's new life.
+And in 'Ashes', a son accompanies his mother on a journey to scatter his father's remains, while lifelong resentments simmer in the background.
+Cate Kennedy's poignant short stories find the beauty and tragedy in illness and mortality, life and love.

 From prize-winning short-story writer Cate Kennedy comes a new collection to rival her highly acclaimed Dark Roots.